Khadka-Bishal/careercrm/README.md

 # careercrm

-this is a serverless web application that automatically tracks job applications by analyzing my gmail inbox.
+this is a serverless web application that automatically tracks job applications by analyzing gmail inbox.

 ## what it does